gerardog/gsudo/docs/docs/how-it-works.md

 ### Attached mode

-The elevated window ['attaches'](https://docs.microsoft.com/en-us/windows/console/attachconsole) to the non elevated.
+The elevated window ['attaches'](https://docs.microsoft.com/en-us/windows/console/attachconsole) to the non-elevated.
 The bridge is actually done by Windows and ConHost.
 Doesn't work with I/O redirected.

 The process is created with the elevated Environment Variables.